Zjx402/Kea2/README.md

 - **Feature 3**(支持断言机制[^2]): supporting auto-assertions when running Fastbot, based on the idea of [property-based testing](https://en.wikipedia.org/wiki/Software_testing#Property_testing) inheritted from [Kea](https://github.com/ecnusse/Kea), for finding *logic bugs* (i.e., *non-crashing functional bugs*)

     For **Feature 2 and 3**, Kea2 allows you to focus on what app functionalities to be tested.
-You do not need to think how to reach these app functionalities.
-As a result, the scripts are usually short, robust and easy to maintain, and the corresponding app functionalities are much more stress-tested!
+You do not need to worry about how to reach these app functionalities.
+Just let Fastbot help.
+As a result, your scripts are usually short, robust and easy to maintain, and the corresponding app functionalities are much more stress-tested!

 **The ability of the three features in Kea2**